-- A. The State will provide lists of Providers (as specified below) electronically on a monthly basis (by the fifteenth (15th) calendar day of each month, unless the fifteenth is a holiday or weekend) to the Union: - 1) A list indicating all Providers who were paid a subsidy or subsidies in the previous calendar month as a product of their participation in the Child Care Assistance Program.
-For each payment sent to the office of the Comptroller during the prior month, to the extent the information is available, this list will include: the Provider name, business name, Social Security number, FEIN number, Provider ID, CCR&R ID, preferred language, CARS address indicator, address, zip code, county, telephone number, email address, service date, payment amount, co-payment amount, charge amount, quality add-on amount, quality percentage, quality level, SEIU membership indicator, SEIU member dues, SEIU initiation fee, SEIU PAC/COPE fee, adjustments, type of care code, number of children paid, number of days paid, and CCAP rate(s) paid.
+The State will provide lists of Providers (as specified below) electronically on a monthly basis (by the fifteenth (15th) calendar day of each month, unless the fifteenth is a holiday or weekend) to the Union:

+a) A list indicating all Providers who were paid a subsidy or subsidies in the previous calendar month as a product of their participation in the Child Care Assistance Program.
+For each payment sent to the office of the Comptroller during the prior month, this list will include: the Provider name, business name, Social Security number, FEIN number, CARS address indicator, service date, payment amount, co-payment amount, charge amount, quality add-on amount, quality percentage, quality level, SEIU membership indicator, SEIU member dues, SEIU initiation fee, SEIU PAC/COPE fee, adjustments, type of care code, number of children paid, number of days paid, CCAP rate(s) paid, document ID, document number, reported mail date, and time stamp.
+For providers participating in Child Care Collaborations, such participation shall be noted.